lburns27/Feature-Selection/README.md

   * Inputs:
     * data frame with n rows (number of genes) and 1 column (feature selection measure)
     * effectGenes: number of significant genes
-  * Output option: Specificity, Sensitivity, Youden, AUC & AUC standard deviation
+  * Output option: Specificity, Sensitivity, Youden & AUC

 * **Simulations**: Contains R code for simulating data
   * Scheme 1: Univariate aproach; genes linked to survival one at a time